 What would you tell a 2.5 year old girl (I have a daughter this age) about the future?

 But when I was a child, my mom taught me about stars and rocks and animals and plants.
 She taught me about the scientific method, and she taught me Spanish, and she took me to museums.
 She made sure I knew that science was for me, the same as it was for everybody else.
-And she taught me to speak up for what I thought was right.
+And she encouraged me to speak up for what I thought was right.
 And I think that those lessons have galvanized me to do what I can to move us toward the future I think my grandma wants.

-She’s still alive by the way.
+Grandma is still alive by the way.
 94 years old, eats nothing but strawberries and Chips Ahoy cookies, and spends her time looking out her window, busily outliving every last Nazi.

 And what would you tell her dad?